sanders41/meilisearch-fastapi/README.md

 MEILISEARCH_API_KEY=masterKey  # This is the API key for your MeiliSearch instance
 ```

 Now the MeiliSearch routes will be available in your FastAPI app.
 Documentation for the routes can be viewed in the OpenAPI documentation of the FastAPI app.
-To view this start your fast api app and naviate to the docs `http://127.0.0.1:8000/docs` replacing the url with the correct url for your app.
+To view this start your FastAPI app and naviate to the docs `http://localhost:8000/docs` replacing the url with the correct url for your app.

 ## Compatibility with MeiliSearch